speedchecker/speedchecker-sdk-ios/README.md

 **Do you have Android SDK?**

 Yes!
-Please [contact us](https://www.speedchecker.com/contact-us.html) for more information.
+Please take a look at this [repo](https://github.com/speedchecker/speedchecker-sdk-android)

 **Do you provide free support?**